aronbencsiknu/CycleGAN/README.md

 # CycleGAN
-CycleGAN based model for face manipulation.
+CycleGAN based model for face image manipulation.

 - - -
 1. Train and test data have to be supplied.